MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/product-variants-POS.md

 Additionally, in the **Dimension based matrix** view, more actions can be performed to help boost a store associate's productivity.
 Here are some examples:

 - Change the store location to look up the inventory availability of all product variants at other locations.
-These locations include other stores in the store locator group and distribution centers of the **Standard/Default** type.
+These locations include other stores in the store locator group and distribution centers of the **Standard** default type.
 - Sell an individual product variant to a customer by using cash and carry, in-store pickup, or shipment to an address.
 - Provide the customer with ATP information for an individual product variant at a specific location.